|Mike Fried||Overall Score:2.17||Price:3||Selection:1.5||Customer Service:2||Other Recommended Retailers|

 Once we took a number, the gentleman asked what we would like to see today.
 After saying we are looking for engagement rings, he gestured towards that section.
 As we turned our backs on him to head to the display, we had the crap scared out of us.
 Apparently they feel it’s necessary to announce our presence.
 He did so by shouting into a megaphone right behind us.
 An honest to goodness megaphone.

 After that, the experience settled down into a more normal jewelry store experience.
-The introduction surely stands out, but I’m not so sure that’s exactly what you want when making a luxury purchase.
+The introduction surely stands out, but I’m not so sure that’s exactly what you want when making such a meaningfull purchase.

 Things were a little surprising here as well.
 A few years ago, when I first joined Ira on this site, I made an unplanned visit to a different Jewelry Exchange location (in Hackensack, NJ).
 This was before I was writing reviews, so I didn’t take great notes about the experience.
-But every diamond I was shown was a horrific diamond with an EGL certificate.
+But every diamond I was shown was not one I would recommend and, even worse, came with an EGL certificate.

 The second diamond was a bit of an improvement.
 It was a 1.15ct F SI2 excellent cut round diamond for $7,233.
 This diamond was better cut, but once again the inclusion was quite noticeable.
 Another major concern was the Strong Blue fluorescence grade.
 This is a big no-no when buying a colorless diamond.